mitralabs/coco/coco/firmware/README.md

 - [ ] Rewrite logging.
 It's currently pretty wild.
 - [ ] Include WiFiMulti, so that multiple Networks are known.
 Secondly, Scan for known Location, by checking SSIDs, and connect then.
 - [ ] Integrate WiFi, Timezone, and Timestamp optionally on SD Card (although this poses security risks, if device is lost, and card inspected.)
+- [ ] Disable Bluetooth
+- [ ] Look into File Compression like LZ77H (common in HTTP headers)
+- [ ] Revive WifiDisconnected Function.
+And introduce BackendDisconnected in that regard.

 ---